lentilus/fastex.nvim/README.md

 - `\pi`
 - `\frac{foo}{bar}^2`
 - `\Mat(n \times n; \K)_{i,j}`
-where we can be certain that they should not be split during snippet expansion.

 Having snippets that can operate on such objects is really powerful.
-Suppose we can define a snippet:
+Suppose we can define very general snippets like this one:

 ```lua
 -- an actual snippet in my colllection